antweer/bulleted-io/readme.md

 # Bulleted.io
-A notetaking app that allows infinitely nested bullets and syncs with Google Drive
+A notetaking app with storage and realtime sync

 ## Built With